 I have focused my naturopathic medical practice on mental health for over two decades.
 I am able to safely integrate natural medicines with psychiatric medications for improved clinical outcomes.
-Treatment aims to optimize mental health with nutrition, lifestyle counselling, and botanical (plant-based) medicines, prescribed bioidentical hormone replacement therapy (if indicated), and self-care activities.
+Treatment aims to optimize mental health with nutrition, lifestyle counselling, botanical (plant-based) medicines, prescribed bioidentical hormone replacement therapy (if indicated), and self-care activities.

-I am a clinician-researcher with the experience to develop practical naturopathic treatment plans based on your unique mental health needs.
+I am a clinician-researcher with the experience to develop practical and evidence-informed treatment plans based on your unique mental health needs.
 I also provide cost-effective psychotherapy to a select number of patients.
-Though I cannot guarantee results, I promise to be there for you every step of your journey.
+Though I cannot guarantee results, I promise to be there for you every step of the way.
 My aim is to treat you with respect, empathy, and kindness.
 While I might sometimes have an off day, I do my best to make every visit a positive experience.

-Assessment involves a history, current mental health complaints, mental status evaluation, the appropriate use of laboratory testing, measurement of psychological distress using validated rating scales, diagnosis, and a collaborative treatment plan that often involves referrals or recommendations for additional mental health services/supports.
+Assessment involves a history, current mental health complaints, mental status evaluation, the appropriate use of laboratory testing, and measurement of mental distress using validated rating scales.
+My treatment approach is collaborative, and includes self-care activities, and often referrals for additional mental health services and supports

 Depression, ongoing mood instability, anxiety, persistent stress, and psychotic experiences are some of the most uncomfortable emotions that we can experience at some point in our lives.
-Through the integration of naturopathic mental health, we should be able to lessen the overwhelm you are experiencing, to help you live life more fully with enhanced meaning and purpose.
+Through the integration of naturopathic mental health, we should be able to lessen the overwhelm you are experiencing, to live life more fully with enhanced meaning and purpose.

-My approach is eclectic and draws from many different psychotherapeutic paradigms, but ultimately there is an overarching framework that holds the psychotherapy in a favourable, positive, and growth-oriented direction.
+My approach is integrative and places the psychotherapy in a favourable, positive, and growth-oriented direction.
 Clients will be encouraged to strive towards personal growth, and to become more comfortable with who they are, and who they want to be.
-This type of work should result in further opportunities to live better, to be healthier, to be more present-focused, and hopefully to have acquired a greater abundance of resiliency to handle life’s adversities.
+This type of work should result in further opportunities to live better and more comfortably, and to have acquired more resiliency to handle life’s ongoing adversities.

 How our current diet leads to malnutrition and other serious dietary diseases.
 Best to follow a diet that is whole, alive, fresh, and varied, rather than processed, dead, stale, and monotonous.
 Click here